 Full Time Equivalents (FTEs) are calculated in the following manner:

 FTE = Percent of Day Employed divided by 100.

-There are five TEA reporting categories: African American, Asian, Hispanic, Native American, or White.
+There are seven TEA reporting categories: African American/Black, American Indian/Alaska Native, Asian, Hispanic/Latino, Native Hawaiian/Other Pacific Islander, Two or More Races, or White.

 The reporting period consisting of the fall, spring, and summer semesters that begins generally in September and runs through the following August.
 Fall 2001, spring 2002 and summer 2002 comprise school year 2001-2002, also referred to as school year 2002.